bitrise-io/devcenter/_articles/reviews/vpn-draft.md

 # Your VPN connection should be up and running.
 Any following steps of your Bitrise workflow can access devices over your VPN connection 🎉
 ```

+### Cisco VPN connect

+You can also use a `Cisco VPN connect` Step: it connects with Cisco VPN provided by VPN3000 Concentrator, Juniper/Netscreen, IOS and PIX using **vpnc**.

+To provide VPN client settings and credentials required for the step, you can:

+* use the existing vpnc configuration file: `vpnc.conf`
+* use the `Command line options` input of the Step.
+The options specified in this input will take precedence over the configuration file!

+For more information on setting up vpnc, check the [vpnc homepage](https://www.unix-ag.uni-kl.de/\~massar/vpnc/) and the [vpnc manual](https://linux.die.net/man/8/vpnc).